 Next to those sesame seeds, chia seeds are an excellent source of both calcium and fiber!
 In two tablespoons of chia seeds, you’ll get around “5-6 [percent] of the RDI.”
 Plus, chia seeds truly are a plant-based-bakers best friend as they help do the work that eggs do … bind such as in this Chocolate Sponge Cake recipe by Maja Tisma.

-Never thought you’d see a grain on this list, did you!
-While not all grains contain calcium, there are a few — mostly those magical ancient grains — that do in fact have large amounts!
+Never thought you’d see grains on this list, did you!
+While not all grains contain calcium, there are a few — mostly those magical ancient grains — that do have large amounts!
 Amaranth — which also happens to be gluten-free — contains around “12 [percent] of the RDI per cooked cup.”
 This Amaranth Yogurt Pop with Raspberries recipe by Petra Vogel is a creative way to incorporate amaranth into your diet and receive a healthy dose of calcium all at the same time!

-Figs are an unlikely, yet great fruit-based source of calcium!
+Figs are an unlikely yet great fruit-based source of calcium!
 With that said, raw figs offer more calcium than dried figs — “18 mg — or close to 2 [percent] of the RDI — per fig.” This frozen Salted Caramel and Fig Cheesecake Bites recipe by Vicky Coates is an excellent way to integrate raw figs into your diet this summer!

 Back to those dark leafy greens!
 A classic, super-affordable leafy green to always have on hand for extra calcium is spinach.
 Depending on the type of spinach, you’ll get varying amounts of calcium.
 For instance, mustard spinach contains around 300 mg of calcium per raw cup, while New Zealand spinach contains around 32 mg per raw cup.
 No matter what type you enjoy, you’ll get a decent dose of calcium!
-This One-Pot Potato, Spinach and Lentil Dal recipe by Julie Zimmer is an excellent use of both spinach and lentils for a calcium-rich meal.
+This One-Pot Potato, Spinach, and Lentil Dal recipe by Julie Zimmer is an excellent use of both spinach and lentils for a calcium-rich meal.

 Seaweed is an excellent plant-based ingredient to add to your culinary experiments!
 If you’re looking for an extra dose of calcium, try going with wakame.
 It’s typically eaten raw and provides “around 126 mg, or 12 [percent] of the RDI per cup.”
-Of course, if you’re a seaweed newbie, how about trying it out in this Wakame Soup recipe by Valentina Chiappa which is mixed with a host of savory flavors including sesame seed oil, ginger, carrot, and onion!
+Of course, if you’re a seaweed newbie, how about trying it out in this Wakame Soup recipe by Valentina Chiappa which is mixed with a host of savory flavors, including sesame seed oil, ginger, carrot, and onion!

-Another ancient grain makes the list for calcium sources!
+Another ancient grain makes the list of calcium sources!
 Along with amaranth, teff is gluten-free and happens to be a great source of calcium.
 And, just like amaranth, teff offers “12 [percent] of the RDI per cooked cup.”
 The most common use of teff is in the flour form for gluten-free baking such as in this super tasty Everything Bagel Crackers recipe by Quelcy Koger.

 Flax seeds are not only a great source of dietary fiber and healthy fat, but they also are a plant-based source of calcium.
 In two tablespoons of flaxseed, you’ll get around “5-6 [percent] of the RDI.”
-With that said, it’s difficult for our digestive system to break down whole flax seeds, therefore go with a ground or meal version such as in this Flax Meal Pizza Crust recipe by Christa Clark.
+With that said, it’s difficult for our digestive system to break down whole flax seeds so go with a ground or meal version such as in this Flax Meal Pizza Crust recipe by Christa Clark.

 Reducing your meat intake and eating more plant-based foods is known to help with chronic inflammation, heart health, mental wellbeing, fitness goals, nutritional needs, allergies, gut health, and more!
 Dairy consumption also has been linked to many health problems, including acne, hormonal imbalance, cancer, prostate cancer and has many side effects.